- Creating a strong backlink and SEO outreach strategy is the key to building a thriving online community for businesses in any industry.

 With such closely-aligned principles, it’s easy to see that an SEO outreach project involving backlinks for SEO is a complementary strategy for marketing sharing economy platforms.

-Ready to boost the profile of your own sharing economy enterprise?
-Read on for a breakdown of the elements – and learn which tactics will work for you.
+Are you ready to boost the online profile of your business?
+Read on for a breakdown of the elements of a successful SEO outreach strategy – and learn which tactics will work for you.

 1. Backlinks impact rankings more than any factor